White paper

 In this section we summarize the main findings of this report, more details on these and other findings may be found in the sections below.

 This report includes results from simulations over the period 12/17/2003 to 07/25/2023 for Direct Indexing into the S&P 500 and a ETF-based TLH algorithm using the IVV/SPY ETFs.
-The reasons for these choices and other details provided in following section.
+The reasons for these choices and other details provided in the following section.
 We consider Frec’s 0.1% annual fee in contrast with the 0.25% fee charged at popular robo-advisor platforms1.

 These simulations indicate that the Direct Indexing approach allows the investor to harvest 1.9x more losses over a 10 year period, and that this ratio climbs to 2.1x when one considers the tax consequences of selling assets to pay fees.